sangeetha-murugesan-sda9/SDA-group-project/README.md

 application uses the Gradle build tool (https://gradle.org.).

 Getting started is simple.
 The User have to register and login.

-1.Create a username and password.
+1.Create a username and password
 2.Fill in your profile information.
 3.You can translate the application from English to Swedish and vice versa.
 4.You can upload images to your InStyle profile right away.